A Portfolio Choice Problem Under Risk Capacity Constraint: Introduction

-This paper contributes to the optimal portfolio choice literature by solving a stochastic control problem with a new objective function and a new risk capacity constraint.
-At first glance, this risk capacity constraint seems to be a particular case of leverage constraint or collateral constraint, $X_t \le f(W_t)$, where $X_t$ represents the dollar instead in the risky asset and $W_t$ the wealth at time $t$.
-However, earlier literature on the leverage constraint does not study the situation that $f(W_t)$ is independent on $W_t$.\footnote{See, for instance, Zariphopoulou (1994), Vila and Zariphopoulou (1997), Detemple and Murthy (1997).
-Studies on portfolio choice and asset pricing under other dynamic constraints on the control variable $c_t$ or the state variable, $W_t$, include Dybvig (1995), El Karoui and Jeanbalnc-Picque (1998), Detemple ad Serrat (2003), Elie and Touzi (2008), Dybvig and Liu (2010), Chen and Tian (2016), Ahn, Choi and Lim (2019), and reference therein.} Therefore, our results provide new insights into the portfolio choice problem under an extreme leverage constraint, a dynamic constraint $X_t \le L$ for all time $t$.
-The objective function is also new to the best of our knowledge.
-Since we consider the uncertain time-horizon (Yaari, 1965, Richard, 1975, Blanchet-Scaillet et al. 2008), both the consumption process and the wealth process are involved in the objective function to capture the retiree's mortality risk.
+Last but not least, the risk capacity constraint is significantly different from the leverage constraint.
+At first glance, it seems to be a particular case of leverage constraint or collateral constraint, $X_t \le f(W_t)$, where $X_t$ represents the dollar invested in the risky asset and $W_t$ the wealth at time $t$.
+Earlier studies on the leverage constraint include Grossman and Vila (1992), Zariphopoulou (1994), Vila and Zariphopoulou (1997).
+Studies on portfolio choice and asset pricing under other dynamic constraints on the control variable $c_t$ or the state variable, $W_t$, include Black and Perold (1992), Dybvig (1995), El Karoui and Jeanblanc-Picque (1998), Elie and Touzi (2008), Dybvig and Liu (2010), Chen and Tian (2016), Ahn, Choi and Lim (2019), and reference therein.
+However, most studies on the leverage constraint do not study the situation that $f(W_t)$ is independent on $W_t$, and there are subtle differences as shown in this paper.
+For a comparative purpose, we solve the relevant optimal portfolio choice problem in which a dynamic leverage constraint replaces the risk capacity constraint.
+We demonstrate that the optimal portfolio under a leverage constraint moves precisely in the stock movement direction, which is a severe concern of the living standard risk in a stressed market period.
+Therefore, the risk capacity constraint is substantially different from classical leverage constraints, and it can be used to reduce the retiree's living standard risk.

 The structure of the paper is organized as follows.
-In Section 2, we introduce the model and present the retiree's optimal investment problem to capture his mortality risk and living standard risk.
-In Section 3, we present a characterization of the value function for a general utility function.
-In Section 4, we derive the value function and the optimal investment strategy for a CRRA utility.
-We present several properties of the optimal portfolio, and numerically illustrate these properties in Section 5.
-We solve and make a comparison with another relevant optimal portfolio choice problem under a leverage constraint in this section.
-The conclusion is given in Section 6, and technical proofs are given in Appendix A - Appendix B.
+Section 2 introduces the model and presents a general optimal investment problem with risk capacity constraint in an infinite time horizon.
+In Section 3, we show that the constrained region is $(W^*, \infty)$ under certain conditions.
+The explicit solution of the value function and the consumption-saving strategy are presented in Section 4 (Problem (A)) and Section 5 (Problem (B)), respectively.
+We present the applications to the retiree's asset allocation problem in Section 6.
+The conclusion is given in Section 7, and technical proofs are given in Appendix A - Appendix B.